Looking for a digital marketing specialist, must know –

 Back in 2008, while looking for our first employees at our digital marketing agency, I remember being confused about finding talent in a region where digital marketing was unheard of.
 One of the exercises we did back then was to split up all the activities of a digital marketer and find someone whose skills matched close to our needs.
 For example, to hire an SEO, we would look for someone who

-- Knows good English
+- Has good command over the English language

 - Surfs the web and reads a lot online (ability to scan content and understand what’s between the lines real fast)